seleniumbase/SeleniumBase/README.md

 -v  # Prints the full test name for each test.
 -q  # Prints fewer details in the console output when running tests.
 -x  # Stop running the tests after the first failure is reached.
---html=report.html  # Creates a detailed test report after tests complete.
-(Using the pytest-html plugin) --collect-only  # Show what tests would get run without actually running them.
+--html=report.html  # Creates a detailed pytest-html report after tests finish.
+--collect-only  # Show what tests would get run without actually running them.
 -s  # See print statements.
 (Should be on by default with pytest.ini present.)
 -n=NUM  # Multithread the tests using that many threads.
 (Speed up test runs!)